REAL: Resolving Knowledge Conflicts in Knowledge-Intensive Visual Question Answering via Reasoning-Pivot Alignment: Introduction

 \section{Introduction}

-The rapid advancement of Multimodal Large Language Models (MLLMs) \cite{hurst2024gpt,hanoona2024LLaVA++,qwen3technicalreport} has greatly improved traditional Visual Question Answering (VQA) \cite{antol2015vqa,goyal2017making}.
+The rapid advancement of Multimodal Large Language Models (MLLMs) \cite{hurst2024gpt,liu2024deepseek,qwen3technicalreport} has greatly improved traditional Visual Question Answering (VQA) \cite{antol2015vqa,goyal2017making}.
 However, since both referenceable visual context and parametric memory often fall short in complex reasoning, research has increasingly shifted to knowledge-intensive VQA (KI-VQA) \cite{salemi2023symmetric}, which improves answer accuracy by retrieving related passages and prepending them to the prompt \cite{mensink2023encyclopedic}, thereby fusing external knowledge with visual cues \cite{izacard2021leveraging}.

 In pursuit of enhanced performance, substantial research has been dedicated to optimizing retrieval precision \cite{lin2024preflmr}, designing rerankers \cite{yan2024echosight}, and refining the structural organization of knowledge \cite{fang2025guided}.
 Nevertheless, given the intricacy of visual features and the inherently false or misleading content in external knowledge sources \cite{ji2023survey}, these approaches often fail to ensure retrieval accuracy.
 This leads to the retrieval of noisy and contradictory evidence, forming \textbf{knowledge conflicts} that manifest as inconsistencies in external knowledge.
 For instance, Figure \ref{fig:definition} (Right) shows conflicting knowledge identifying an artist as both ``\textit{Italian}'' and ``\textit{Spanish}''.
+Although directly identifying the correct knowledge is the ultimate goal, severe retrieval biases make this exceptionally difficult even for advanced models, rendering explicit conflict discrimination a vital intermediate step.
 To resolve such conflicts, prevalent research either trains with mixed multi-scenario labeled datasets \cite{su2022improving,li2023large} or leverages intra-memory prompting via heuristic prompt engineering \cite{zhou2023context}.

 However, these existing paradigms still suffer from notable limitations: \textbf{1) Limited generalizability in conflict detection.} Current approaches mainly detect conflicts via semantic information extraction \cite{jia2025benchmarking} or large-scale training \cite{liu2024insight}.
 Constrained by limited predefined rules, these schema-based methods struggle to adapt to the vast external knowledge and complex interactions among evidence in KI-VQA, causing models to overlook genuine conflicting evidence and fail to provide reliable guidance for answer generation \cite{shi2023trustingevidencehallucinatecontextaware,jin2024tug}. \textbf{2) Absence of intra-model conflict handling.} Prevalent solutions focus on reorganizing candidate knowledge \cite{li2023large} and employing contrastive prompts to intervene in decoding \cite{hong2025knowledge,cocchi2025augmenting}.
 Yet, these methods rely on external knowledge integration, lacking intra-model constraints on conflict consistency.
 Since the same conflict type in KI-VQA often presents in diverse forms, this deficiency leads to divergent resolution behaviors and unpredictable inference outcomes.
 Therefore, the research focus should shift toward a systematic framework that first ensures robust, generalizable conflict detection, and then leverages explicit detection signals to drive intra-model resolution strategies.